sgjava/javauio/periphery/README.md

 mapper, so you can extract the  data register masks without having to do it by hand from the datasheet.
 Doing this totally by hand is tedious and error prone.
 The method I use is using a well know interface (GPIO device) to make changes and detecting register deltas.
-You still need to create a [input file](https://github.com/sgjava/periphery/blob/master/src/main/resources/duo.properties) with various board specific parameters.
+You still need to create a [input file](https://github.com/sgjava/javauio/blob/main/periphery/src/main/resources/duo.properties) with various board specific parameters.
 Make sure you disable all hardware in armbian-config System, Hardware and remove console=serial from /boot/armbianEnv.txt.
 You want multi-function pins to act as GPIO pins.

-NanoPi Duo (H2+) example:
-* `sudo java -cp $HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT.jar:$HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.mmio.Gen -i duo.properties -o duo-map.properties`
-* `sudo java -cp $HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT.jar:$HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.mmio.Perf -i duo-map.properties -d 0 -l 203`

-NanoPi Neo Plus2 (H5) example:
-* `sudo java -cp $HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT.jar:$HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT-linux64.jar com.codeferm.periphery.mmio.Gen -i neoplus2.properties -o neoplus2-map.properties`
-* `sudo java -cp $HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT.jar:$HOME/javauio/periphery/target/periphery-1.0.0-SNAPSHOT-linux64.jar com.codeferm.periphery.mmio.Perf -i neoplus2-map.properties -d 1 -l 203`
+Check out [Tools](https://github.com/sgjava/javauio/tree/main/tools) module for examples of running the MMIO GPIO tools.

 As you can see above the same performance test code works on a 32 bit H2+ and a 64 bit H5 CPU.
 This means almost all boards can be easily supported with